About the contractor

 Remodel without the risk

-BuildZoom is the world's largest repository of information on contractors.
-Every month, over 500,000 people use BuildZoom to research contractors.
+Every month, over 600,000 people use BuildZoom to hire contractors.

-BuildZoom makes hiring a contractor fast, easy, and safe.
-Homeowners who hire through BuildZoom's free bidding system report extraordinarily high rates of satisfaction, and are protected by the BuildZoom Guarantee.
+We make hiring a contractor easy and safe.
+Homeowners who hire through BuildZoom's free bidding system report high rates of satisfaction.

 - Remodeling data + interesting projects in New York City